mpieva/quicksand/docs/_sources/configuration.rst.txt

 Profiles
 --------

 | Profiles are a preinstalled set of parameters the pipeline starts with.
-Throughout the docs, the :code:`-profile singularity` flag is the predominant one and **should be used by default**.
-| However, more profiles are available:
+| The following profiles are available:

-    standard
+    standard (no profile picked)
+        Run all processes of quicksand in a Singularity container. see the :ref:`singularity` section for more infos conda
-        The standard, non-containerized pipeline.
+        The non-containerized pipeline.
 All processes are executed with locally installed software and conda.
-Since the pipeline relies on some MPI-inhouse-packages that are not published on conda, it is not (yet) possible to run the pipeline with this profile! singularity
+Since the pipeline relies on some MPI-inhouse-packages that are not published on conda, it is not impossible to run the pipeline (see the :ref:`conda` section) with this profile outside the MPI EVA, but we highly recommend sticking to Singularity or Docker. docker
-        Run all processes of quicksand in a Singularity container. see the :ref:`singularity` section for more infos docker
         Run all processes of quicksand in a Docker container. see the :ref:`singularity` section for more infos cluster